linux-china/reactive-demo/README.md

 * Publisher: A Publisher is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).
 * Subscriber: Receive call to onSubscribe(Subscription) once after passing an instance of Subscriber to Publisher.subscribe(Subscriber).
 * Subscription: A Subscription represents a one-to-one lifecycle of a Subscriber subscribing to a Publisher.
+* Processor:  Processor represents a processing stage—which is both a Subscriber and a Publisher and obeys the contracts of both

 ##### RxJava